ChickenKyiv/awesome-git-article/courses/d0-pull-requests-course-part1/course-slides-completed/0Intro.md

 How pull requests work with different git workflows such as forking workflow, feature branch workflow and gitflow.

-Then I'll show you a default case, where few people collaborating together with the same codebase at the same time.
+Then I'll show you a default case, where few people collaborating with the same codebase at the same time.